 The bathroom has a corner bath with shower over.
 It also has a seat, which can be very useful for washing small and slippery wet children!

 Non-slip tiles have been used for the floors, for greater safety and security.

 There is a cosy calor-gas stove with living flame effect, ideal for those cooler evenings at the beginning and end of the season.

 The wall-mounted, flat screen television receives English (Freeview) channels.
-There is also a dvd player, as well as a seriously retro VHS player.
-On the bookcases and in the dresser you will find plenty of books, dvds and games, as well as toys for toddlers and small children.
+On the bookcases and in the dresser you will find plenty of books and games, as well as toys for toddlers and small children.
 There is free wi-fi throughout the apartment and garden.

-The landscaped garden and patio include an external shower, a table with parasol and reclining chairs for six, a built-in barbeque and seating, and shrubs.
+The landscaped garden and patio include an external shower, a table with parasol and chairs for 6, a built-in barbeque and seating, and shrubs.